Is that a white fungus on your Aloe Vera plant? Or is it something else?

 The surface of the plant should be completely dry, as it helps in sticking the fungicide for a longer duration.

-If you spray it on a wet surface, you would probably not see the same results.
+If you spray it on a wet surface, you will probably not see the same results.

 If you want to try an organic fungicide, there is no better option than to go for Neem oil.